KarimHassanieh/JetsonTX2-COLMAP-Structure-From-Motion-Library/README.md

 Results on Jetson TX2
 ---------------------

-Results obtained when processing COLMAP on the KITTI benchmark dataset
+Results obtained when processing COLMAP on the KITTI benchmark dataset on Jetson TX2

 [//]: # (Image References)
 [image_0]: ./Results/kitti_result.png